 In this blog post, we’ll explore some of the most common mistakes developers make when working with JSX and how to avoid them.
+Whether you’re a beginner or an experienced developer, understanding these pitfalls will help you write cleaner, more efficient, and error-free JSX code.

 One of the most common mistakes when working with JSX is forgetting to wrap multiple elements in a single parent element.
-JSX requires that all elements in a component return a single parent node.
+JSX requires that all elements in a component return a single root node.
 If you try to return multiple sibling elements without wrapping them, you’ll encounter a syntax error.

 function App() {